josedtovar/csci401w-sandbox/Assignments/Assignment 2.md

 As a \<user type\>, I want to \<describe the specific task or action\>, so I can \<explain the reason for performing this task\>.

+**User Story 4**

+Description:

+As a teacher, I want to access real time progress reports for each of my students, including grades, completed assignments, and areas of improvement, so that I can monitor their academic performance and provide targeted support as needed.

+Constraints:

+The reports should be updated in realtime to reflect the latest student data.
+The system should ensure secure access to student information, adhering to privacy regulations and guidelines.

+Comments:

+This user story prioritizes the need for teachers to have timely access to student progress data, enabling them to make data-driven decisions and interventions.

 **Constraints**